Angelina Jolie’s Custody Leak Called ‘Selective’ & ‘Deplorable’ By Actress’ Spokesperson

-Angelina Jolie’s spokesperson is furious that court documents detailing the custody requirements she and Brad Pitt must follow have been made public, The Daily Mail is reporting.
+Angelina Jolie’s spokesperson is furious that court documents detailing the custody requirements she and Brad Pitt must follow have been made public, the Daily Mail is reporting.

 Pitt and Jolie have six children: Shiloh, Maddox, Vivienne, Zahara, Pax, and Know.
 The pair have also been embroiled in a nasty, and very public, divorce from one another for two years.
 Caught up in all of that madness is the kids.
 Divorce is never easy on kids, and it certainly can’t be easy for kids whose parents are the subject of tabloid gossip.